JuliaLinearAlgebra/MatrixDepot.jl/doc/regu.rst

   -0.0277778   -0.0648148  -0.0277778
   -0.00925926  -0.0277778  -0.0277778

-Here is a list test problems in the collection:
+Here is a list of test problems in the collection:

 * :term:`deriv2`
 * :term:`foxgood`